 Someone recently asked me for some information on how to start beekeeping in Newfoundland.
 Among another things, I sent them a link to my How-To page, essentially my personal guide to beekeeping in Newfoundland, and they said, “I don’t have time to read all that.”
 To which I responded: “Then you probably don’t have time for beekeeping.”

 I’m not kidding.
 The information, the videos, the photos, everything on my How-To page is just the beginning of a beekeeping journey.
 For me, I felt such an immediate connection to beekeeping when I started in 2010 that I regretted all the years of my life that I’d never kept bees.
-I don’t think it’s necessary to have that kind of reaction to beekeeping to be a good beekeeper, but come on, really?
+It isn’t necessary to have that kind of reaction to beekeeping to be a good beekeeper, but come on, really?
 No time to read my little How-To page?
 Seriously?

-It may not take up as much time for beekeepers who know what they’re doing, but my guess is it takes about three years before anyone even begins to know what they’re doing, especially in a place like Newfoundland where most beekeepers will have to go it alone most the time.
+It may not take up as much time for people who actually have some experiential grasp of what they’re doing, but my guess is it takes about three years before anyone even begins to know what they’re doing, especially in a place like Newfoundland where most beekeepers will have to go it alone most the time.
 By the end of my second year, I felt like I knew everything about beekeeping.
-But by the end of my third year, I realized I didn’t know squat.
-After my third year of beekeeping — after dealing with a colony of mean bees (which instantly takes the shine off beekeeping); after catching two swarms; after losing a colony to starvation; after getting stung in the face more than once; after dealing with mice inside a hive; after manipulating my colonies to prevent swarming — that’s when I began to learn about beekeeping.
+But by the end of my third year, I realised I didn’t know squat.
+After my third year of beekeeping — after dealing with a colony of mean bees (which instantly takes the shine off beekeeping); after catching two swarms; after losing a colony to starvation; after getting stung in the face more than once; after dealing with mice inside a hive; after having to move my hives because my neighbours called the cops on me; after manipulating my colonies to prevent swarming — that’s when I began to learn about beekeeping.
 Everything up to that point was like kindergarten.

 When I first got into beekeeping, I was just some guy who happened to buy some bees and put them in his backyard.
-Having the money and the resources to have a bunch of bees, whether four hives or forty, wouldn’t have made me a beekeeper.
-But after two years of dedicating all of my spare time to learning about honey bees and beekeeping, and then surviving my third year of hell, I began to feel like, yeah, okay, maybe I can do this.
+Having the money and the resources to have a bunch of bees, whether four hives or forty, wouldn’t have made me a beekeeper, just like buying a camera doesn’t make me a photographer, or owning a stethoscope doesn’t make me a doctor.
+But after two years of dedicating most of my time to learning about honey bees and beekeeping, and then surviving my third year of hell, I began to feel like, yeah, okay, maybe I can do this.
 Maybe I am a beekeeper.
-Not by any means the wise and wizened beekeeper that everybody idealizes like Santa Claus, but I’m in the club.
+Not by any means the wise and wizened beekeeper that everybody idealises like Santa Claus, but I’m in the club.
+Maybe.

 When I look back on that experience and how much time I put in to getting to where I got, and then I see people who think they can just check on their bees whenever they feel like it, who are attracted to beekeeping because they think it doesn’t take much time — good luck to them.
 Because without all the luck in the world, they haven’t got a chance.

-Again, I apologize if I’ve come off like a know-it-all jerk.
+Again, I apologise if I’ve come off like a know-it-all jerk.
 I don’t know it all and I know I’m a middle-of-the-road beekeeper at best.
-But I know enough to realize that beekeeping takes time, more time than most people think.
+But I know enough to realise that beekeeping takes time, more time than most people think.